 Wilsonart?
 They have a long and storied existence.
 Through a brief look at their company history, I found that Wilsonart was founded in Texas in 1956, and, yes, they do now boast more than 50 years in the decorative surface(s) industry.
 By the end of 70s, and growing internationally, Wilsonart® Laminate had become one of the nation’s leading brands of decorative laminate.
 The company is still headquartered in Temple, Texas.

-The HD line was launched in 2005 and was built toward the principle of affording families with dream kitchens on real budgets.
-Offering consumers what the company calls, “a look for less,” this collection yields the luxurious look and feel of natural stone, but with a performance, durability and an affordability that today’s active family desires.
+The HD line was launched in 2005.
+It was built toward the principle of affording families with dream kitchens on real budgets.
+Offering consumers what the company calls, “a look for less.”
+This collection yields the luxurious look and feel of natural stone, but with a performance, durability and an affordability that today’s active family desires.
 Just this spring, 14 new Mediterranean and South African-inspired designs were added to a collection that has now grown above 50 options.

 The company asks, “Can a (Laminate) Countertop Look Like Natural Stone?: